Neisvestney/TelegramModularFramework/docs/guides/handlers/commands.md

 You can call @TelegramModularFramework.Services.TelegramModulesService.SetMyCommands to set list of visible to bot
-Command must have [summary](xref:Guides.Handlers.Commands#summary) To hide set `hideFromList` argument to @TelegramModularFramework.Attributes.CommandAttribute
+Command must have [summary](xref:Guides.Handlers.Commands#summary) To hide set `hideFromList` argument to @TelegramModularFramework.Modules.CommandAttribute

 ```csharp
 [Command(hideFromList: true)]